 National elections were last held on 19 November 2014.
 On 9 December 2014, Manasseh Damukana Sogavare was elected Prime Minister by the newly-constituted Solomon Islands Parliament.
 Prime Minister Sogavare leads a coalition of parties under the Democratic Coalition for Change (DCC) Government.

 Australia maintains close business relations with Solomon Islands.
-Shipping and air services directly connect Solomon Islands with Australia and two Australian commercial banks (ANZ and Westpac) operate in Solomon Islands.
+Shipping and air services directly connect Solomon Islands with Australia and one Australian commercial bank (ANZ) operates in Solomon Islands.
 A number of Australian legal and accounting firms are represented directly or in association with local firms.

 Australia and Solomon Islands signed a memorandum of understanding for Solomon Islands' participation in the Pacific Seasonal Worker Pilot Scheme in December 2011.
-The Pilot was replaced by the permanent Seasonal Worker Program in July 2012.
-Under the Program, seasonal horticultural workers from Pacific countries are recruited by horticultural enterprises in Australia to meet their seasonal harvest needs.
+The Pilot was replaced by the permanent Seasonal Worker Programme in July 2012.
+Under the Programme, seasonal horticultural workers from Pacific countries are recruited by horticultural enterprises in Australia to meet their seasonal harvest needs.